 What Makes This Drink Special

 Cocktails started in 1806, when the term was first used.
 It meant a spirit mixed with sugar, water, and bitters.
 By 1876, Jerry Thomas’s book brought new ideas, like maraschino liqueur and absinthe.
-This whiskey cocktail is special because it’s balanced and unique.
+This whiskey cocktail stands out because it’s both balanced and unique.

 This mix makes the whiskey’s strong spirit shine.
 It doesn’t hide the caramel or vanilla flavors.